Linuxfabrik/lfops/roles/mariadb_server/README.md

 * [mariadb.com](https://mariadb.com/kb/en/server-system-variables/#character_set_server)
 * Type: String.
 * Default: `'utf8mb4'`
+* Deviates from the upstream default `latin1` on 10.6, 10.11 and 11.4: `latin1` is a compatibility default that mangles any text outside its own character range, and MariaDB itself moved to `utf8mb4` in 11.6, so 11.8 already ships this value.

 `mariadb_server__cnf_collation_server__group_var` / `mariadb_server__cnf_collation_server__host_var`

 * [mariadb.com](https://mariadb.com/kb/en/server-system-variables/#collation_server)
+* Changing this value on a host with existing databases does not change those databases, only the ones created afterwards without an explicit collation.
+The host then holds both, and joining or unioning text columns across a database created under each one fails with `ER 1267` / `ER 1271`, "Illegal mix of collations".
+* Note that importing a dump made with a different collation, eg `utf8mb4_unicode_ci` (10.6, 10.11) and `utf8mb4_uca1400_ai_ci` (11.4, 11.8), does not adopt this value either. `mariadb-dump` writes the source collation into its `CREATE DATABASE` and `CREATE TABLE` statements, so the restored database keeps the collation of the host it came from and differs from everything created locally.
+* The UCA-14.0.0 collations do not exist before MariaDB 10.10, which is why 10.6 cannot use them.
 * Type: String.
 * Default: 10.11-: `'utf8mb4_unicode_ci'`, 11.4+: `'utf8mb4_uca1400_ai_ci'`
+* Deviates from the upstream default `latin1_swedish_ci` on 10.6, 10.11 and 11.4, following `character_set_server` to a Unicode collation.
+11.8 ships `utf8mb4_uca1400_ai_ci` itself.

 `mariadb_server__cnf_datadir__group_var` / `mariadb_server__cnf_datadir__host_var`